-- a) The tackler can only make contact with the ball carrier below the base of the sternum. - b) The ball carrier may run and dodge potential tacklers but must not fend or hand them off above the armpits. - c) No player shall use the technique known or referred to as "Squeezeball" and no person involved in the teaching or coaching of rugby may teach or coach to encourage the use of the "Squeezeball" technique. - Note: "Squeezeball" is a technique where the ball carrier goes to ground, head forward (touching or close to the ground), irrespective of immediate contact with opponents, usually keeping parallel to the touchline, holding and protecting the ball close to the chest and, when on the ground, pushing the ball back between the legs. - d) No player shall voluntarily fall on or over a player lying on the ground with the ball in their possession or voluntarily fall on or over players lying on the ground with the ball between them, or near them. - A player is assumed to have fallen voluntarily unless the referee is absolutely certain the fall was accidental. - In the very rare instances when the fall is accidental, play must be stopped and a scrum awarded to the team previously in possession.
+- a) The ball carrier may run and dodge potential tacklers but cannot fend or hand them off with their hand or the ball. - b) The tackler must not make contact with the ball carrier above the base of the sternum. - c) No player shall use the technique known or referred to as "Squeezeball".
+No person involved in the teaching or coaching of rugby may teach or coach to encourage the use of the "Squeezeball" technique. - d) No player shall fall on or over a player lying on the ground with the ball in their possession or fall on or over players lying on the ground with the ball between them, or near them. - A player is assumed to have fallen voluntarily unless the referee is absolutely certain the fall was accidental. - In the very rare instances when the fall is accidental, play must be stopped and a scrum awarded to the team previously in possession.
 The object is to keep players on their feet and to prevent them from falling to the ground, thus removing a dangerous area of play.
-This will create proper rucks and mauls through encouraging players from each team to remain on their feet. - e) Contact with players not in possession.

-- f) Foul play. - Note to referee: No advantage shall be played.
+This will create proper rucks and mauls through encouraging players to remain on their feet. - e) Contact with players not in possession. - f) Foul play. - g) Pushing at the scrum. - Note to referee: No advantage shall be played.